Abubacer/alx-system_engineering-devops/0x09-web_infrastructure_design/explanation_1-distributed_web_infrastructure.md

 ### How a database Primary-Replica (Master-Slave) cluster works:
 - The master-slave is a database architecture divided into a master database and slave databases.
 - The slave database serves as the backup and as a replica for the master database.
-The master database is used for the write operations, while read operations may be spread on multiple slave databases.
+The master database is used for the reads/writes operations, while read operations may be spread on multiple slave databases.
 - Data is synchronized between the two servers whenever the Primary server executes a write requests.

 ### What is the difference between the Primary node and the Replica node in regard to the application